kubernetes/enhancements/keps/sig-api-machinery/2876-crd-validation-expression-language/README.md

 Breaking out of the sandbox to run untrusted code in the apiserver or exfiltrate data.

 Mitigation: CEL is designed to sandbox code execution.
-Also, because CRD createion is a privileged operation, it should be safe to integrate.
+Also, because CRD creation is a privileged operation, it should be safe to integrate.

 Additional limits we can put in place, as needed, include: